In this post we will discuss writing a re-runnable SQL server query, So what is a re-runnable SQL query?

 End

-All right, now, depending on what we want to achieve, sometimes, we may want to drop and recreate the table so if the table already exists, but we want to drop and recreate it.
+All right, now, depending on what we want to achieve, sometimes, we may want to drop and recreate the table.
+This is especially true if we are building some test databases.
+So, how do we drop and recreate the tables again?

-Because if you don’t check for the existence of the table and try to drop a table and if the table doesn’t exist, you will get an error.
-So that’s why when dropping a table.
-Check if the table already exists.
+First, we check for the existence of the table, and then only drop the table.
+Because if you don’t check for the existence of the table and try to drop it, and if the table doesn’t exist, you will get an error.
+So, that’s why it's important to check if the table already exists before dropping it.

 And again, to check for the existence of the table, you can either use INFORMATION_SCHEMA.TABLES View or this OBJECT_ID() function.